dobtco/wintersmith-knowledge-base/contents/articles/screendoor/projects/using_labels.md

 ## Managing labels

 You can always go back and edit your labels after you create them.
-Simply click "Edit labels" and then click the pencil icon to update your label's name or color.
+Simply click "Edit labels" (1), click the pencil icon next to a label (2), and then click on its name or color to change it.

 ![edit labels](../images/edit_label.png)